 | High-demand markets (CA, Pacific NW, New England) | 20–35% above national average |

-Travel trauma ICU nurses — holding TCRN and CCRN — access the most competitive contracts.
+Travel trauma ICU nurses – holding TCRN and CCRN – access the most competitive contracts.
 TICU positions at Level I centers in California, Washington, and Massachusetts represent the highest-value travel contracts for this specialty.
-Staffing agencies including Vivian Health, Incredible Health, and Travel Nurse Across America carry trauma and trauma ICU contracts regularly; rates fluctuate seasonally, with peaks in summer (higher trauma volume) and year-end.
+Rates fluctuate seasonally, with peaks in summer (higher trauma volume) and year-end.
+Note the distinction between a marketplace and an agency when you start looking: Vivian Health and Incredible Health aggregate listings from many agencies and let you compare packages, while Aya Healthcare, AMN, and Cross Country employ travelers directly.
+Both have a place, and the marketplaces are the better starting point for reading the market before you commit to a recruiter.

 For comprehensive travel nursing compensation analysis, see our travel nurse salary guide.